kleqing/VAIO-SVF14217SGW-Hackintosh/README.md

 		<br>
 		I've tried using ECEnabler.kext and BrightnessKeys.kext for 2 months ago.
 Everything working fine but the battery isn't, it didn't show in the menu bar.
 When I pluged the AC Adapter, the battery just appeared at the same time.
 And that was the reason why I choose DSDT patched.
 For the brightness key, I just realized that if I don't put the DSDT.aml into /EFI/OC/ACPI, I can use the function key like normal.
 But with the battery problem, I think that sometime DSDT was the best choice than using SSDT with 'delayed' kext.
 	</details>

+	* EDIT: I found the problem that can be fix by using DSDT but it's very complicated.
+For more details, I cann't share to you because not everyone has this problems!

 ## Overview